Katmai Coast: Fluffy Bears and Cubs

 June 29-July 6 2025 (sold out)

-June 26-July 3 2026
+June 26-July 3 2026 (sold out, waitlist only)

 Katmai’s coastline is renowned as the ultimate spot to witness brown bears in their wildest setting.
 As you glance along the shoreline to see dozens of bears in a single view, you will understand the magic here.